-David Nour is a growth strategist, thought leader and global keynote speaker on Relationship Economics®, the concept of the quantifable value of business relationships.
-Through his best-selling books, compelling speeches and valuable consulting, Nour demonstrates how relationships are the greatest of-balance-sheet asset any organization possesses, large or small, public or private.
+David Nour is a growth strategist, thought leader, and global keynote speaker on Relationship Economics®, the concept of the quantifiable value of business relationships.
+Through his best-selling books, compelling speeches, and valuable consulting, David demonstrates how relationships are the greatest off-balance-sheet asset any organization possesses, large or small, public or private.
 He is a popular speaker and delivers over 50 global keynotes a year explaining the hidden assets of relationships, and the art and science of investing in them.

-As a speaker, Nour examines business relationships, social and mobile disruptive technologies and adaptive innovation.
-His keynotes have been heard at top industry summits like Microsoft Worldwide Partner Conference, IBM Smarter Commerce Global Summit and Marriott Annual GM Conference, among others.
-His insights on driving growth through unique return on strategic relationships have been featured in top outlets like The Wall Street Journal, The New York Times, Fast Company, Mashable, CNBC, Knowledge@Wharton and Associations Now, as well as Entrepreneur and Success magazines.
+As a speaker, David examines business relationships, social and mobile disruptive technologies, and adaptive innovation.
+His keynotes have been heard at top industry summits like Microsoft Worldwide Partner Conference, IBM Smarter Commerce Global Summit, and Marriott Annual GM Conference, among others.
+His insights on driving growth through unique return on strategic relationships have been featured in top outlets like The Wall Street Journal, The New York Times, Fast Company, Mashable, CNBC, Knowledge@Wharton, and Associations Now, as well as Entrepreneur and Success magazines.
 He also writes a regular column for The Huffington Post.
-His forthcoming book Co-Create (St. Martin’s Press) is an essential guide showing C-level leaders how to optimize relationships, create market gravity and greatly increase revenue.
+His book Co-Create is an essential guide showing C-level leaders how to optimize relationships, create market gravity, and greatly increase revenue.

-A native of Iran, Nour came to the U.S. with just a suitcase, $100, limited family ties and no fluency in English.
+A native of Iran, David came to the U.S. with just a suitcase, $100, limited family ties, and no fluency in English.
 He went on to earn an Executive Master’s of Business Administration from the Goizueta Business School at Emory University and a bachelor’s degree in management from Georgia State University.
-Nour resides in Atlanta, Georgia with his family.
+David resides in Atlanta, Georgia with his family.

 Co-CreateHow Your Business Will Profit from Innovative and Strategic Collaboration